History of Oklahoma City: Postwar developments

 The Second World War and the growing war industries brought recovery to the nation and Oklahoma City, and the post war period saw Oklahoma City become a major hub in the national Interstate Highway System.
 Additionally, Tinker Air Force Base in Midwest City became the largest air depot in the country in the post war period, a fact which made Oklahoma City the likely target for a possible Soviet nuclear strike.
 As the civil rights era dawned, downtown Oklahoma City became the site of a revolution in civil rights tactics.
-History teacher Clara Luper and some of her students from nearby Douglass High School led the first "sit in" in American history to desegregate the lunch counter at a downtown department store in 1958.
+History teacher Clara Luper and some of her students from nearby Douglass High School led the first "sit-in" in American history to desegregate the lunch counter at a downtown department store in 1958.
 When they succeeded, the tactic was adopted throughout the country, notably by the young activists of SNCC.

+With the support of Stanley Draper and the Oklahoma City Chamber of Commerce, the city government launched a "Great Annexation Drive" in 1959, quintupling Oklahoma City's legal boundaries from 80 sqmi to 433 sqmi in just over two years.
+Draper was concerned that Oklahoma City's peripheral cities and towns might block future urban developments and dominate city facilities, hampering long-range planning.
+He believed that annexation would allow the city to grow to provide the facilities industry required but which the surrounding communities did not have the resources to support.
+By the end of 1961, Oklahoma City had overtaken Los Angeles as the largest U.S. city by land mass.
+The annexation policy led to ballooning costs for services such as fire and police departments, roads, and lighting.
+In a 1965 special election, the Oklahoma City voters approved a sales tax by a margin of more than 2-1 to raise funds for expanding services.

 From February 3 to July 29, 1964, Oklahoma City was subjected to eight sonic booms per day in a controversial experiment known as the Oklahoma City sonic boom tests.
 The intent was to quantify the sociological and economic costs of a supersonic transport aircraft.
 The experiment resulted in 15,400 damage claims.
 The persistence of the experiment and the 94% rejection rate of damage claims led to turmoil at all levels of government and embroiled Senator Mike Monroney's office in a battle with the Federal Aviation Administration.
 The embarrassment over the Oklahoma City experiments partially contributed to the demise of the Boeing 2707 SST project seven years later.